wp-plugins/google-adsense-lite/readme.txt

 == Change Log ==

+* V3.23: Preparing the codebase for the release of AJAX AdSense.
+[April 17, 2015]
 * V3.22: Improvements in the admin dashboard.
 [April 14, 2015]
 * V3.21: Improvements in the admin dashboard.
 [April 14, 2015]
 * V3.20: Launching a demo site.
 [April 11, 2015]